thavlik/quake-gameplay-dataset/README.md

 ```

 ## Compiling From Raw
 The code for this project is maintained over in the [Doom Gameplay Dataset](https://github.com/thavlik/doom-gameplay-dataset) repository.
+It's much simpler to maintain only one repository for the compiler code.

 ## Contributors
 Gameplay videos are sourced from YouTube with permission.
 Special thanks to the following creators for their contributions to the community.
 They are good folk.